ajgilbert/EFT2Obs/README.md

 ### Prepare Madgraph cards

 There are four further configuration cards that we need to specify: the `run_card.dat`, `pythia8_card.dat`, `param_card.dat` and `reweight_card.dat`.
 For the first two we can start from the default cards Madgraph created in the `MG5_aMC_v2_6_7/zh-HEL/Cards` directory.
 If these files do not already exist in our `cards/zh-HEL` directory then they will have been copied there in the `setup_process.sh` step above.
 If necessary edit these cards to set the desired values for the generation or showering parameters.
-In this example the cards have already been configured in the repository.
+In this example the cards have already been configured in the repository. *Note for CMS users: to emulate the Pythia configuration in official CMS sample production the lines in `resources/pythia8/cms_default_2018.dat` can be added to the `pythia8_card.cat`*.

 #### Config file